stevegt/grid-cli/v2/doc/324-syscalls-sequences.md

 - `file_write` request: `0x02[timestamp][filename][data]`
 - By including a timestamp, the kernel ensures that writes are applied in the correct order, preventing race conditions and conflicts.

+XXX disk i/o must be handled by non-sandboxed modules.
+The kernel is only a message router.

 **Timestamp Example**:

 Consider two modules attempting to write to the same file concurrently.
 The timestamp ensures that the writes are applied in the sequence they were issued: